Openbay/natsy/README.md

 end
 ```

-> **NOTE:** If you implement controllers like this and you are using code-autoloading machinery (like Zeitwerk in Rails), you will need to make sure these paths are eager-loaded when your app starts. **If you don't, `ruby_nest_nats` will not register the listeners,** and will not respond to messages for the specified subjects.
+> **NOTE:** If you implement controllers like this and you are using code-autoloading machinery (like Zeitwerk in Rails), you will need to make sure these paths are eager-loaded when your app starts. **If you don't, `natsy` will not register the listeners,** and will not respond to messages for the specified subjects.
 >
 > For example: in a Rails project (assuming you have your NATS controllers in a directory called `app/nats/`), you may want to put something like the following in an initializer (such as `config/initializers/nats.rb`):
 >
 > ```ruby
-> RubyNestNats::Client.logger = Rails.logger
+> Natsy::Client.logger = Rails.logger
-> RubyNestNats::Client.default_queue = "foobar"
+> Natsy::Client.default_queue = "foobar"
 >
 > # ...
 >